jessepav/libgdx-wiki-old/Ninepatches.md

 property one can create images that repeats either to very small regions, or scale to very big regions.
 Since the areas are pre-defined, the image won't look stretched (given that it has been created with scaling in mind).
-The corresponding NinePatch class in libgdx is located [here](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/NinePatch.html)
+The corresponding NinePatch class in libGDX is located [here](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/NinePatch.html)
 [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/graphics/g2d/NinePatch.java).

 A NinePatch is used in various of the Scene2d components of Libgdx,